ThiagoMunich/ThiagoMunich/README.md

 - **Code Quality:** Clean Architecture, Design Patterns

 ### What Makes Me Different 🎯
-- 5+ years of consecutive remote work experience, staying organized, self-managed and productive.
+- 5+ years of consecutive remote work experience, staying organized, independent and productive.

-- A focus on clean, maintainable code that delivers results on time.
+- Focused on clean, maintainable code that delivers results on time.
+No perfectionism excuses to justify delays.

-- Always learning and exploring new ways to solve problems.
+- Always learning and exploring new technologies.
+I'm a problem solver, meaning that I can work with any tool given to me.

 ### Let's connect 🌐
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-thiagomunich-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/thiagomunich/)